briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 County, Ohio, whose accounts are insured by the Federal Government or agency thereof.

-3. _(c)_ "Active deposit" means a deposit of the Municipality’s public moneys payable or withdrawable, in whole or in part, on demand, or a deposit in a negotiable order of withdrawal account as authorized in the Consumer Checking Account Equity Act of 1980, 94 Stat, 146, 12 U. S. C.A.
+3. _(c)_ "Active deposit" means a deposit of the Municipality's public moneys payable or withdrawable, in whole or in part, on demand, or a deposit in a negotiable order of withdrawal account as authorized in the Consumer Checking Account Equity Act of 1980, 94 Stat, 146, 12 U. S. C.A.
 1832(a).